 Try to RECREATE THAT SENSATION in your body with your own imagination when you are looking at the dream board and picturing an upcoming trip.

 I’m convinced that doing this adds a supercharge to my manifesting powers in making my dreams come true!

-- Collect every $5 note you receive and put them in an envelope in your top drawer.
+Or, collect every $5 note you receive, and put all these $5 notes in an envelope in your top drawer.

 Set up your bank accounts properly